tempesta-tech/tempesta-test/README.md

 be ran from `check_deps` directory.

 ### Notes on installation on Debian 11 with Pythod 2
-Python 2 is present in Debian 11 but is not enable by default.
+Python 2 is present in Debian 11 but is not enabled by default.
 Also some required packages had gone and should be installed with `pip`.

 To install Python2 and neccessary packages one have to execute the following commands: